Junusz/Python/README.md

 # Python
-First Test of Git using Python from class
+First test of Git using Python from class